rcmann1/rcmann1.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: disability_occupation
 excerpt: 'This paper seeks to investigate increase in individual’s reported disability by occupation over the course the Covid-19 pandemic.'
 date: 2022-12-16
-venue: 'Unpublished: Working Paper'
+venue: 'Unpublished'
 paperurl: 'http://rcmann1.github.io/files/STAT499_latexv.pdf'
-citation: 'Mann, R. (2022). &quot;Disability by occupation, after the start of the Covid-19 Pandemic.&quot; <i>Working Paper</i>.'
+citation: 'Mann, R. (2022). &quot;Disability by occupation, after the start of the Covid-19 Pandemic.&quot; <i>Unpublished</i>.'
 ---

 This paper seeks to investigate increase in individual’s reported disability by occupation over the course the Covid-19 pandemic.